avoicule/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * Alarms can be set to notify when a specific threshold is hit
 * Events can be used to perform actions when state changes happen in your AWS resources.
 * Logs can be aggregated in a single place to better troubleshoot.
 Remember that you need to install an agent on the EC2 instance.
 * By default, Matrics on EC2 instances are: CPU related, Disk related, Network related and Status check related.
+Memory Usage is NOT

 Remember that:

-* CloudWatch: is for monitoring resources
+* CloudWatch: is for monitoring resources like  EC2 instances, Autoscalling groups, ELB, Route53 Helth Check, EBS Volume, Storage Gateway, Cloud Front
-* CloudTrail: is for auditing
+* CloudTrail: is for auditing - monitors API calls

 ### IAM Roles with EC2 - Lab